 A dog wellness exam is not unlike your yearly physical.
 The vet will use a stethoscope to listen to your pet's heart and lungs as well as using specific tools to examine the ears and eyes.
 Your vet's hands are the perfect tools to search for lumps and bumps that may not be noticeable otherwise.
 Aside from examining your pet's coat, the vet will also look inside your dog's mouth and examine its teeth.
 The vet will measure your dog's weight during a checkup, too.
 This up-close-and-personal exam with your dog enables the vet to check how your pet stands and moves and how alert your pet is.

 It's not uncommon for vets to request stool samples during an annual wellness exam.
 The doctor can test your pet's stool for signs of parasites.
 Other parasites, as well as diseased organs, can be identified through blood tests.
 However, not every wellness exam involves testing your dog's blood.
 It depends on your pet's medical history.
 If you have any questions about changes in your pet, the wellness exam is the time to ask them.
 Your vet may recommend changes in lifestyle as your pet ages.
 Some people also use these appointments for pet vaccines or other veterinary care as well.

 It's important to make these appointments even if your pet has mobility issues or dislikes going to the vet's office.
 In cases such as these, some vets make house calls.
 Being at home helps pets remain calmer during their exams.

 Schedule Your Dog's Wellness Exam

 Call Advanced Mobile Vet at (407)-404-4714 to schedule an appointment.
-We make house calls in Orange, Seminole, East Lake, Volusia, and Brevard Counties.
+We make house calls in Orange, Seminole, East Lake, and Volusia Counties.